pywbem/pywbemtools/docs/pywbemcli/generaloptions.rst

   commands that return CIM objects support these output formats.

-* **ASCII tree format** - The :ref:`ASCII tree format` formats the result as a tree, using ASCII characters to represent the tree.
+* **ASCII tree format** - The :ref:`ASCII tree format` formats the result as a tree, using ASCII characters to represent the tree to show the hierarchial relationship between CIM classes.
 The only command supporting the ASCII tree format is ``class tree``, and it supports only that one output format.
 The tree format is not supported by any other command today.

+* **TEXT format** - The :ref:`Text formats` is used for commands that output small quantites of text (ex. the interop namespace name) and that could be used as part of a command line redirection.

 When an unsupported output format is specified for a command response, it is rejected with an exception.
-For example, the command ``class enumerate`` only supports the CIM object formats and will generate an exception if the command ``pywbemcli -o table class enumerate`` is entered.
+For example, the command ``class enumerate`` only supports the :ref:`CIM object formats` and will generate an exception if the command ``pywbemcli -o table class enumerate`` is entered.

 .. index:: single: output formats